ecbftw/nanown/README.md

 the `trunk/bin/sampler` script and hack on it until it sends HTTP requests that your targeted web application expects.
 Be sure to define the test cases appropriately.
-Then run it to collect at least 50,000 samples for each the train, test and train_null data sets (150,000 samples total).
+Then run it to collect at least 50,000 samples for each of the train, test and train_null data sets (150,000 samples total).
 NOTE: Your sampler script must be run as `root` so it can tweak local networking settings and sniff packets.